abahler/kontakt/tmp/PROJECT_SPECS.md

 * Main screen ("I'm logged in, what can I do now?")
 * Business card screen
 * User search screen
+* Inbox screen (for cards received from other users; showing both "read" and "unread")

 ### User flows

 | Action       | Result        |